 It’s worth remembering here that the cheapest yacht may not necessarily be insufficient to your needs, or the most expensive option superior.
 For example, a larger, older boat may be the same price as a newer, smaller boat because of their respective ages, condition and on-board facilities.
 You do not necessarily have to blow your budget to find everything that you may need.

-Yacht size - is bigger always better?
+Size - is bigger always better?

 The larger the yacht, the larger the size of the bedrooms, bathrooms, saloon and exterior deck space, but, it’s worth remembering that, a four-cabin yacht that is 24m long is very different in interior size to a four-cabin yacht that is 34m long, although this is often subjective to the age and style of the boat.